ABOUT THE WHEEL

 Timothy Scott Clark taught Old Testament and Biblical Languages at St. Vladimir’s Orthodox Theological Seminary, Crestwood, New York, from 2005–2012, and received his PhD in Hebrew Bible from Emory University in 2014.
 He is currently a contributing editor to the religion blog Under the Sun (underthesunblog.com) and a freelance writer in Brookline, Massachusetts.

 Sergei Chapnin was Managing Editor of the Journal of the Moscow Patriarchate until December 2015.
-In 2010-2014 he served as secretary for the Commission of the Moscow Patriarchate on Church, State, and Society.
+From 2010–2014, he served as secretary for the Commission of the Moscow Patriarchate on Church, State, and Society.
 He is one of the founders of the “Church Builders Guild” and leads several projects on ecclesial arts as a board member, publisher, and editor.

-The Very Reverend Dr. Cyril Hovorun is Associate Dean of St. Ignatios Theological Academy (Sweden), Director of Research at the Institute of Theological Studies at the National University of Kyiv-Mohyla Academy (Ukraine), and a research fellow at Yale University (USA).
+The Very Reverend Dr. Cyril Hovorun is Associate Dean of St. Ignatios Theological Academy (Sweden), Director of Research at the Institute of Theological Studies at the National University of Kyiv-Mohyla Academy (Ukraine), and Acting Director of the Huffington Ecumenical Institute at Loyola Marymount University (USA).
 From 2007 to 2009, he chaired the Department of External Relations of the Ukrainian Orthodox Church.
 From 2009 to 2011, he was the first Deputy Chairman of the Educational Committee of the Russian Orthodox Church.

 Dr. Pantelis Kalaitzidis has for the last fourteen years been the Director of the Volos Academy for Theological Studies.
 He has been a Visiting Scholar and Visiting Research Fellow at Holy Cross Greek Orthodox School of Theology, Boston; Princeton Theological Seminary; and Princeton University.
 He teaches Systematic Theology at the Hellenic Open University (Thessaloniki), and at the St. Sergius Institute of Orthodox Theology in Paris (as Visiting Professor).
 His latest book, Orthodoxy and Political Theology, has been published by WCC Publications (Geneva, 2012).
 He has a rich editorial activity, being the editor of many collected volumes (mainly proceedings from the Volos Academy’s conferences), while at the same time serving as the editor of the English-speaking theological series “Doxa & Praxis: Exploring Orthodox Theology” (WCC Publications).